Devattom/devattom-portfolio/README.md

 # Personnal portfolio

-## Here is my personnal portfolio, you can find my project in this litle website
+## Here is my personnal portfolio, you can find my project in this little website